Our Review Process

 - Coconut- Consuming coconut can spike your blood sugar levels as it is packed with saturated fats.
 Excessive intake can lead to the risk of developing heart problems.
 Although, consuming in optimal quantities is recommended.

 What is a healthy calorie count for a diabetic food plan?

 Daily calorie count differs for all diabetic people depending upon various factors.
 These factors include age, sex, existing body weight, physical activity in the mind, and metabolism.
 As per experts, normally a daily calorie intake of 1200-1500 calories is considered optimum to keep your blood sugar levels in control.
 Added to that, usually, an average diet meal plan chart would let you consume most of your calories from complex carbohydrates.
 For instance, if you are consuming 1500 calories a day then around 600-700 calories would come from complex carbs.
 Here are some of the best sources of complex carbs.

 Consume low-GI fruits and non-starchy vegetables such as spinach, tomatoes, cauliflower, broccoli, etc.

 Intake of whole foods such as jawar, bajra, whole wheat, legumes, seeds, nuts, etc.

 People with diabetes can lead a normal life if they learn the nuances of managing their diabetes.
 They need to understand the dietary modifications that can help them control their blood sugar levels.
 Consulting a dietician to learn about calorie counting and portion control and prepare a customized diabetic meal plan is recommended.
-Follow the diet chart meticulously, exercise regularly, and take your anti-diabetic medications as prescribed, and you are good to go!
-Also know about ayurvedic medicine for diabetes.
+Follow the sugar patient diet chart meticulously, exercise regularly, and take your anti-diabetic medications as prescribed, and you are good to go!

 How can I control my sugar without tablets?